OHI-Science/OHI-website/content/news/CMIP_1_what_is_this.md

 The ScenarioMIP project provides historical (1850-2014) climate projections and future climate projections (2015-2100) for eight different scenarios of emissions and land use change (see section: "CMIP6 Scenarios").

 Using this framework, independent institutions around the world (53 of them, in fact) model future climate using general circulation models which represent physical processes in the atmosphere, ocean, cryosphere, and land surface ([ECMWF 2022](https://confluence.ecmwf.int/display/CKB/CMIP6%3A+Global+climate+projections#CMIP6:Globalclimateprojections-Parameterlistings)).
 For example, near-surface air temperature models require information on radiation, convection, clouds, land characteristics, surface fluxes, as well as atmospheric circulation and turbulent transport.
-The centers use similar protocols with (mostly) the same input parameters (also known as "forcings") and the best supported estimates of the sensitivity of climate to forcings.
+The centers use similar protocols with (mostly) the same input parameters (also known as "forcings") and the best supported estimates of the sensitivity of climate to these forcings.

-Because so many institutions are running the simulations, many independent models are generated for each scenario and climate variable.
+Because so many institutions are running simulations, many independent models are generated for each scenario and climate variable.
 By combining these independent, but standardized, outputs into *ensembles* we can, ideally, obtain better estimates of future climate change and get a better idea of the uncertainty in the estimates (See section: "Why Ensembles?").

 <br>